Anthem Blue Cross Blue Shield (BCBS) Nevada – Bariatric Surgery Insurance Coverage

 What If Pre-Authorization Is Denied or Your Policy Does Not Cover Bariatric Surgery?

 As mentioned above, not all policies will cover bariatric surgery and in this case, there’s not much that can be done other than to consider a cash or self-pay gastric sleeve.
-VIPSurg offers an excellent cash pay rate of $10,950 for patients interested in the gastric sleeve.
+VIPSurg offers an excellent, cash pay rate starting at $9,750 for patients interested in the gastric sleeve.
 You can get more details about our gastric sleeve cash pay rate here.

 More Information From Your Insurance Plan

-Anthem Blue Cross Blue Shield of Nevada can be contacted by phone, Live Chat or online through your insurance portal here:
+Anthem Blue Cross Blue Shield of Nevada can be contacted by phone, via Live Chat, or online through your insurance portal here: